mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/01.Keys-and-certificates/docs.md

 export MENDER_GATEWAY_IP=

-# You need to create a separate user on your Hosted Mender instance.
+# You need to create a separate user in your Mender account.
-# The Mender Gateway will authenticate devices on Hosted Mender as this user.
+# The mtls server will authenticate devices on Mender as this user.
 # Fill these with the credentials of your newly created user.
 export MENDER_USERNAME=
 export MENDER_PASSWORD=